Sodhi-S/Fake-News-Detection/README.md

 AI model was trained using a data set with over 20,000 news articles, which allowed for it to provide accurate results on a large-scale.

 **How to Get Started: **
 To get started, ensure you have the following modules/libraries installed: Pandas, NLTK, Sci-kit Learn, re, Pickle, Streamlit.
 Ensure csv file is imported.
-Run model_training file prior to running web_app.
+Run model_training.ipynb file prior to running web_app.py file.

 **For help, please reach out to me through email**